-Jason M. Fish ’80 is currently a private investor and a co-founder and member of the management committee and the board of directors of Alliance Partners, an asset management firm based in Chevy Chase, Md.
-He also serves on the board of Congressional Bank, Bethesda, Md.
-From 2000 through 2008, Fish served in various management and board roles including president, vice chairman and chief investment officer for CapitalSource, Inc., a NYSE traded commercial finance company which he co-founded (recently merged into PacWest Bancorp, “PACW”).
-Prior to founding CapitalSource, Fish was a managing member of Farallon Capital Management, a San Francisco-based private investment firm, which he joined in 1990.
-Before joining Farallon, he was a senior vice president at Lehman Brothers.
-Fish has served as chairman of the advisory board of Teach for America in the Bay Area for the past eight years and is a member of the board of trustees of the San Francisco Ballet and a former trustee of the Fine Arts Museums of San Francisco, San Francisco University High School and Schools of the Sacred Heart.
-He lives in San Francisco, is married and has three children.
+Jason Fish is a private investor and a co-founder and member of the management committee and the board of directors of Alliance Partners, an asset management firm based in Chevy Chase, Maryland.
+He also serves on the board of Congressional Bank.
+Fish has served as chairman of the advisory board of Teach for America in the Bay Area for the past eight years and is a member of the board of trustees of the San Francisco Ballet.

-George McCabe '97 is the managing director of Portolan Capital Management.
-McCabe was formerly a research analyst at the Lynch Foundation where he performed research and analysis on numerous public and private companies across broad industry groups and made portfolio allocation decisions and recommendations.
-He served in that role from July 2001 to December 2004 when he launched Portolan Capital Management, LLC.
-Prior to joining the Lynch Foundation, McCabe spent four years as a research analyst at Pilot Capital Corporation, a New York-based investment manager.
-While at Pilot Capital, he performed research and analysis on both public and private companies in the healthcare, retail, technology, consumer and financial services industries and made portfolio allocation decision for companies under his coverage.
-McCabe has an AB from Princeton University.
+George McCabe is the managing director of Portolan Capital Management.
+McCabe was formerly a research analyst at the Lynch Foundation where he performed research and analysis on public and private companies and made portfolio allocation recommendations.
+He served in that role from July 2001 to December 2004 when he launched Portolan Capital…

-Arka Mukherjee *95 is the founder and CEO of Global IDs, Inc., New York.
+Arka Mukherjee is the founder and CEO of Global IDs, Inc. in New York City.
 The company provides information integration solutions for major corporations at a global level.
-Mukherjee gained prior management experience from companies such as IBM, Accenture, and KPMG, with expertise in sales, consulting, finance and technology.
+Mukherjee gained prior management experience from companies such as IBM, Accenture and KPMG, with expertise in sales, consulting, finance and technology.
 Mukherjee holds an M.S. from the Indian Institute of Technology (Kanpur) and a Ph.D. from Princeton.

-Jennifer Wythes Vettel ’86 has committed her career to education which is underscored by her passion for global issues.
+Jennifer Wythes Vettel has committed her career to education which is underscored by her passion for global issues.
 Her experience includes teaching, curriculum development, foundation development and community outreach in both the for-profit and nonprofit sectors.
-After receiving her master’s in education from Stanford University, she taught at the secondary level.
-More recently, she manages the Ravenswood Education Foundation located in East Palo Alto, Calif., which serves six schools.
-She is also a founding member of Eastside Ambassadors, an adjunct board at Eastside College Prep, an independent school of first-generation college-bound students.
+After receiving her master’s degree in education from Stanford University, she taught at the secondary level.
+More recently, she is engaged in raising awareness for Eastside College Prep, an independent school for first-generation college-bound students.
 At Princeton, she is also is a member of the advisory council for the Paul and Marcia Wythes Center on Contemporary China.